NinerXrayBravoTwoTwo/Keto_Cta/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the AGPL 3.0 License.
 See the `LICENSE` file for details.

 ## Contact

-For questions or feedback, contact the Citizen Science Foundation or post on X with relevant tags (e.g., #KetoCTA, #CitizenScience).
+For questions or feedback about the data, contact the Citizen Science Foundation or post on X with relevant tags (e.g., #KetoCTA, #CitizenScience).

+The Citizen Science Foundation dataset is available for public use, and this analysis is intended to support further research into the ketogenic diet's effects on cardiovascular health.

+Any omissions or errors in this software specification are unintentional and should be reported for correction.

+This software specification is a prototype and may evolve with further analyses and user feedback.
+It is not guaranteed or warranted for any specific use case beyond educational and research purposes.

 *Generated on May 30, 2025, at 09:42 AM PDT*